jorgeutd/trellis-case-study/api/README.md

 ### Scalability

 The SageMaker endpoint can be autoscaled using SageMaker's autoscaling feature with custom rules to handle increased load if needed.
-The instance on which the endpoint is deployed cost less than $0.7364 per hour, ensuring cost-effective scalability to meet varying demand.
+The instance on which the endpoint was deployed cost less than $0.8 per hour, ensuring cost-effective scalability to meet varying demand.
 The current model and instances are capable of handling the expected load efficiently.

 To set up autoscaling, the Trellis team can use the AWS Management Console, AWS CLI, or AWS SDKs.